Yoga and Health - Yoga Practice Blog

 Strength

 A healthy body is a strong body.
-When we are tired and weak, we feel heavy and lethargic.
+When we are tired and weak, we feel heavy and sluggish.
 Conversely, when we are strong, we feel energetic and light.
-The regular practice of yoga strengthens the body and tones the muscles, giving us a lighter feeling in our bodies, and a more pleasant experience of life.
+Regular yoga strengthens the body and tones the muscles, giving us a lighter feeling in our bodies and a more pleasant experience of life.

 Flexibility